 Employment Practices Liability - The Consultant shall provide evidence satisfactory to the Contracting Officer with respect to the operations performed to cover the defense of claims which the District of Columbia would be named as a co-defendant in claims arising from employment related wrongful acts including but not limited to: Discrimination, Sexual Harassment, Wrongful Termination, or Workplace Torts.
 The policy shall include an endorsement naming the District of Columbia as a co-defendant or additional insured and shall also include the Client Company Endorsement for Temporary Help Firms and the Independent Consultants Endorsement.
 The policy shall provide limits of not less than $1,000,000 for each wrongful act and $2,000,000 annual aggregate for each wrongful act.

-Professional Liability Insurance (Errors & Omissions) - The Consultant shall provide Professional Liability Insurance (Errors and Omissions) to cover liability resulting from any error or omission in the performance of professional services under this Contract.
+Professional Liability Insurance (Errors & Omissions) - The Consultant shall provide Professional Liability Insurance (Errors and Omissions) to cover liability resulting from any negligent act, error or omission in the performance of professional services under this Contract.
 The policy shall provide limits of $5,000,000 per claim or per occurrence for each wrongful act and $10,000,000 annual aggregate.
-The Consultant warrants that any applicable retroactive date precedes the date the Consultant first performed any professional services for the Government of the District of Columbia and that continuous coverage will be maintained or an extended reporting period will be exercised for a period of at least ten years after the completion of the professional services.
+The Consultant warrants that any applicable retroactive date precedes the date the Consultant first performed any professional services for the Government of the District of Columbia and that continuous coverage will be maintained or an extended reporting period will be exercised for a period of at least threeyears after the completion of the professional services.

 Commercial Umbrella or Excess Liability - The Consultant shall provide evidence satisfactory to the CO of commercial umbrella or excess liability insurance with minimum limits equal to the greater of (i) the limits set forth in the Consultant’s umbrella or excess liability policy or (ii) $10,000,000 per occurrence and $10,000,000 in the annual aggregate, following the form and in excess of all liability policies.
 All liability coverages must be scheduled under the umbrella and/or excess policy.
 The insurance required under this paragraph shall be written in a form that annually reinstates all required limits.
 Coverage shall be primary to any insurance, self-insurance or reinsurance maintained by the District and the “other insurance” provision must be amended in accordance with this requirement and principles of vertical exhaustion.